Natural units in Python

 - Fractional exponents can be used for units as well as quantities (e.g., in the definition of the statcoulomb).

-For the full documentation and more examples, please see the main website.
+For the full documentation, please see the main website.

 For a list of changes, please see the change log.